enceeper/apidoc/keys.md

 - **meta**: the encrypted meta of the password, encrypted with the same random key
 - **status**: 0 means enabled and 1 means disabled
 - **shared**: indicator if this a shared key
+- **with**: null or the email of the user that this key is shared with
 - **created_on**: a Unix epoch timestamp of when the key was created
 - **updated_on**: a Unix epoch timestamp of when the key was last updated
 - **slots**: an array of access slots that hold the encrypted random key mentioned above